hlee2052/shrimpSimulator/README.md

 # Shrimp Simulator

-- A python program with [pyGame](https://www.pygame.org/news) to simulate fresh water shrimp breeding and selling.
+- A python program built with [pyGame](https://www.pygame.org/news) to simulate fresh water shrimp breeding and selling.
-- As a shrimp breeder, I have been fascinated by these little critters and thus the motivation for this program.
+- As a shrimp breeder, I have been fascinated by these little critters, which motivate me to create this game.

 ![image not working](https://github.com/hlee2052/ShrimpSimulator/blob/master/image1.png)
 ![image not working](https://github.com/hlee2052/ShrimpSimulator/blob/master/image2.png)